 Latin American Studies

 Hablamos español.
 Falamos português.
-So many places of business have these signs posted, but what do they represent – besides the fact that Spanish and/or Portuguese are spoken?
-What does it really mean for the way businesses are run today?
+So many places of business have these signs posted, but what do they represent – besides noting that Spanish and/or Portuguese are spoken?
+What does that really mean for the way businesses are run today?

 In the Latin American and Latina/Latino Studies Minor at Bryant, you will gain greater understanding of the people and societies of the Western Hemisphere.
 Such understanding is crucial to participation in ongoing intra-hemispheric debates about issues such as immigration from Latin America to the United States, trade policy, and the nature of democracy.